aarkatkar/MGP-Seq/README.md

 ## Getting Started

 ### Prerequisites
 + Download and install Python (<a href="https://www.python.org/downloads/">https://www.python.org/downloads/</a>) to your computer.
-MGP-Seq is compatible with Python 2 and Python 3.
+MGP-Seq is only compatible with Python versions 3.X.
 + Download *MGP-Seq.py* to any location on your computer

-#### Additional Prequisites for Python 3 + Mac OSX
+#### Additional Prequisites for Python 3.6+ AND Mac OSX
 You will have to upgrade *certifi.* There are two options for doing this:
 1. Open the terminal and enter ```pip install --upgrade certifi```
 2. Run ```Applications/Python 3.6/Install Certificates.command``` either through the terminal or by browsing to the file and double-clicking it